arpitbbhayani/articles/blogs/consistent-hashing.md

 Consistent hashing is a hashing technique that performs really well when operated in a dynamic environment where the number of keys mapped to or sometimes referred to as the number of slots changes frequently.
 The core concept of Consistent Hashing was introduced in the paper [Consistent Hashing and RandomTrees: Distributed Caching Protocols for Relieving Hot Spots on the World Wide Web](https://www.akamai.com/us/en/multimedia/documents/technical-publication/consistent-hashing-and-random-trees-distributed-caching-protocols-for-relieving-hot-spots-on-the-world-wide-web-technical-publication.pdf) but it gained popularity after the infamous paper of DynamoDB - [Dynamo: Amazon’s Highly Available Key-value Store](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
 Since then the consistent hashing gained traction and found a ton of use cases in designing and scaling distributed systems.
 The two famous examples that exhaustively use this technique are Bit Torrent and Akamai.
 In this article we dive deep into Consistent Hashing and more importantly along the way also implement it using arrays and [Binary Search](https://en.wikipedia.org/wiki/Binary_search_algorithm).

 # Hash Functions
 Before we jump into the core Consistent Hashing technique we first get a few things cleared up, one of which is Hash Functions.
-Hash Functions are any functions that map value from an arbitrarily sized domain to another fixed-sized domain.
+Hash Functions are any functions that map value from an arbitrarily sized domain to another fixed-sized domain, usually called the Hash Space.
 For example, mapping URLs to 32-bit integers or web pages to a 256-byte string.
 The values generated as an output of these hash functions are typically used as keys to making lookups of the original entity efficient.

-A trivial hash function could be something that maps any 32-bit integer to an 8-bit integer.
-The function could be implemented using the arithmetic operator `modulo` and the way we do this is by taking a `modulo 256` which yields numbers in the range `[0 - 255]` taking up 8-bits for representation.
+A trivial hash function could be something that maps any 32-bit integer to an 8-bit integer hash space.
+The function could be implemented using the arithmetic operator `modulo` and we can achieve this by taking a `modulo 256` which yields numbers in the range `[0, 255]` taking up 8-bits for its representation.
 A hash function, that maps keys to integer domain, more often than not applies the `modulo N` so as to restrict the values to a range `[0, N-1]`.

 A good hash function has the following properties
  - The function is computationally efficient and easy for lookups